opetitprestataire/label-studio/docs/source/guide/project_settings_lse.md

 <dd>

 Specify instructions to show the annotators.

-This field accepts HTML formatting (click **Preview** to check your formatting).
+This field accepts HTML formatting, including iframes (click **Preview** to check your formatting).

+!!! note
+    If you are using HTML formatting and want to include CSS styles, use a `<Style>` block as inline styles will be removed when saving.

 Enable **Show before labeling** to display a pop-up message to annotators when they enter the label stream.
 If disabled, users will need to click the **Show instructions** action at the bottom of the labeling interface.

+The instructions do not pop-up when opening tasks individually from the Data Manager (Quick View).

 </dd>